To make sure that you are prepared for the start of the semester, we have gathered some important next steps and resources.

 Covid-19 Vaccine Information

 As part of our ongoing efforts to protect the community, all University of Hartford students must be vaccinated against COVID-19 to come to campus this fall.
-The deadline to submit your Covid-19 vaccination record is August 15.

 Once you are fully vaccinated (with either one dose of Johnson and Johnson or two doses of Pfizer or Moderna), please log on to the Student Health Portal using your UHart email credentials, and: